JASmith0820/Song_Rank_App/README.md

 # Song_Rank_App
 Descriptive and Predictive Analysis of Internet Rankings of Popular Music

 Please read our write-up entitled GroupReportDNSC6211_Group6.pdf to see our project workflow and conclusions.
-The raw latex version of the file can be found in the folder entitled GroupReportDNSC6211_Latex_files.
+The raw LaTeX version of the file can be found in the folder entitled GroupReportDNSC6211_Latex_files.

 You can view our published R Shiny application at https://jasmith0820.shinyapps.io/Song_Rank_App